click image to view more

 Work is inspired by friends and places I've loved.
 I have a reverence for beautiful materials and traditional techniques.

 I draw with glass lines made while I manipulate molten glass as it streams from the bottom of a small kiln I've suspended in the air.
-I form the glass panels by melting glass sheets together in a large kiln.
+I form the glass panels by melting layers of glass together in a large kiln.
 Some of my drawings are created by layering glass powders and small pieces of ground glass called frit.
 I sculpt small objects from glass and melt them to the glass panels to create 3-dimensional surfaces.

 Fiber work has a whole other set of creative challenges.
 I hand dye all of my fibers and usually weave with silk thread on traditional Swedish looms.